Gil96/mercedes-sre/README.md

 > 2 n

+*Notes on specific Commands*

+- FETCH

+- LIVE

 You can configure the pooling interval for Live command on application.properties under:
 >live.pooling.interval (default value is 5 seconds)

+- HISTORY
+    display the url used and respective data fetched.
+    The Data includes group of records with HTTP Status Code and the respective moment it was captured